 There is much overlap between the distinguishing characteristics for both the greater and lesser yellowlegs.
 Many times, just seeing one or even two field marks is not typically enough to feel confident about the correct identification for these birds.
 When watching yellowlegs in the field, remember these tips to be more certain about which bird is which:

-- Use a spotting scope and study the birds thoroughly, noting as many details as possible to compare between them for appropriate identification.
+- Use a spotting scope if possible and study the birds thoroughly, noting as many details as can be clearly seen to compare between them for appropriate identification.

 - Compare individual birds to other nearby species to be able to judge their size more accurately, and use those comparisons for general measurements.

-- Take the time to listen to recordings of yellowlegs' calls to become familiar with the two distinct voices, and listen carefully in the field to note which birds are making noise.
+- Take the time to listen to recordings of yellowlegs' calls to become familiar with the two distinct voices, and listen carefully in the field to note which birds are making which noises.

 |Characteristic||Greater Yellowlegs||Lesser Yellowlegs|